jonnyweatherly/aajonusnet/md/QNA/Q&A Of January 2, 2011.md

 A: I don't care if it's an alley.
 I'm off of the main street, I want the back and a window that opens, and no chemical cleanser.
 None.
 Use water and vinegar maybe, but that's it.

-Q: Do you follow [unintelligible]?
+Q: And power lines don't bother you in [unintelligible]?

 A: Not a lot of cities have it.
 I haven't run into it around hotels.
 I haven't seen any big electrical units around a hotel in Nevada.